peted70/aad-hololens/README.md

 > Just getting an OAuth token and displaying it isn't too interesting as really the aim in a real app would most-likely be to access a custom API or some other Azure resource.
 So, to show that things are working as expected we'll take the AAD token and exchange it for and access token for Azure Mixed Reality services.
 We'll use that access token to make a call to the Azure Remote Rendering Service to enumerate rendering sessions just to check that the call succeeds.
 This access token could be used to access any MR services, e.g. Azure Spatial Anchors, that the logged in user has access to.
 We'll look into how to configure the application and also provide access to a particular user next.

+### Test

+I added a button to run the test which calls the ARR service and shows the results of whether the call succeeded or not.

+> After getting an AAD token you can press the button which will exchange the AAD token for an MR access token using the Mixed Reality Secure Token Service (STS).
+This access token will subsequently be in a call to the ARR service.
+The test UI will show green if the http status is successful and red otherwise.

 ### Register the App

 I've covered this a few times on my blog so will just include the basic steps here: